Title: Scorpius Malfoy's Future Wife

 He was not tortured—that he remembered—and seemed to have fun at Malfoy Manor.

-Christmas of his fourth year Al asked if Scorpius could join them.
+Christmas of his fourth year, Al finally asked if Scorpius could join them.

 Rose snorted.
 'Scorpius brings that out in Al.'